terrordayvg/PT_VQC-Tomography/README.rst

 How to Cite?
 ===========

-If you use this work, please cite the following paper:
+This work generates the PT_VQC and U-VQSVD algorithms, if you use this work, please cite the following paper:

 ::